organizedanvrchy/CodePath/TIP103/Week 7 - Graph Algorithms/README.md

 </table>

 # Disjoint Set Union (Union Find)
 This is a data structure that efficiently handles the union and find operations on a collection of disjoint (non-overlapping) sets.
-This structure is useful inspecting connectivity in graph algorithms.
+This structure is useful for inspecting connectivity in graph algorithms.
 These operations include initializing a parent and rank arrays, implementing a union operation, and implementing a find operation.

 ```python3
 class UnionFind: